El Paso Rhinos

 The El Paso Rhinos are a junior ice hockey organization based in El Paso, Texas.
 Their home games are played at the County Events Center located within the El Paso County Coliseum complex.
-The Rhinos are members of the South Division of the Tier II junior North American Hockey League (NAHL).
-The organization was originally a member of the Amateur Athletic Union-sanctioned Western States Hockey League from 2006 to 2020.
-They also played in the NA3HL From 2020-2021 before joining the NAHL South Division.
+The Rhinos are members of the Tier III junior North American 3 Hockey League (NA3HL) and was previously a member of the Western States Hockey League from 2006 to 2020.
+The organization also has a Tier II team that was founded in 2021 and plays in the North American Hockey League.